 The Board of Directors and Audit and Risk Committee are composed entirely of Directors who are neither management nor employees of the Credit Union.
 The Board is responsible for overseeing management in the performance of its financial reporting responsibilities, and for approving the financial information included in the annual report.
-The Audit and Risk Committee has the responsibility of meeting with management, internal auditors, and external auditors to discuss the internal controls over the financial reporting process, auditing matters and financial reporting issues.
+The Board fulfils these responsibilities by reviewing the financial information prepared by management and discussing relevant matters with management and external auditors.
 The Committee is also responsible for recommending the appointment of the Credit Union's external auditors.